14 Post-earnings announcement drift

 Both Bernard and Thomas (1989) and Ball and Brown (1968) were addressing issues with “conventional wisdom” at their respective times.
 How had conventional wisdom changed in the years between 1968 and 1989?

 Evaluate the introduction of Bernard and Thomas (1989).
 How clear is the research question to you from reading this?
-How does this introduction compare with other papers we’ve read in the course?
-With other papers you have seen?
+How would you compare this introduction with other papers you have read in this course or elsewhere?

 How persuasive do you find Bernard and Thomas (1989) to be?
 What evidence and arguments do you find persuasive or not persuasive?
-(Obviously answering this one requires reading the paper fairly closely.)
+(Answering this question requires you to read the paper fairly closely.)

 Considering a single stock, what trading strategy is implicit in calculating